craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 Cold Damage occurs as a target's temperature drops significantly.

 ###### Electric
-Electric Damage occurs when a material is exposed to an
+Electric Damage occurs when a target is exposed to an over-charged material.

 ###### Fire
-Fire Damage occurs as a material's temperature increases significantly.
+Fire Damage occurs as a target's temperature increases significantly.

 ###### Force
 Force Damage occurs when physics dictates that it must, even when it is coerced to do so.

 ###### Necrotic
+Necrotic Damage occurs as the material composing an entity fail and die.

 ###### Poison
 ###### Psychic
 ###### Radiant